 For nature lovers, on a short trip to Iceland, we would advise only to briefly explore Reykjavik and prioritise most of your time on the Golden Circle.

 If you want to complete any tours and transport is included you may want to stay a few more nights in Reykjavik before completing your Golden Circle loop.
+This will save you on car hire for a day or 2.

 A horse riding tour is a great tour option in Iceland as Icelandic Horses are possibly the most gorgeous breed of horses we have ever had the pleasure to lay our eyes on.